Is the Leptospirosis Vaccine Necessary for My Dog?

 So, What Did I Decide for My Dachshunds?

-I weighted the risks vs. the benefits and I’m still not sure if it’s necessary for my dogs to get the lepto vaccine.
+I weighed the risks of the lepto vaccine for my Dachshunds vs. the benefits and I’m still not sure if it’s necessary for my dogs to get it.

 When it comes to Chester, I’ve decided I’m not going to give him the lepto vaccine.

 I feel like the vaccine risk for him is high because:

 - He’s a Dachshund and it’s known to affect them worse than other breeds and